"You only live once, but if you do it right, once is enough."

 Lobida has become more reflective on her life of late, especially during the weeks of enforced lockdown as the novel coronavirus ravaged the city; unfinished business is starting to call for her attention.
-Her rivalry with me continues to grow, and what started as simmering animosity has now reached full-blown loathing and resentment.
-Lobida longs to bring the en garde to a rousing, crushing, finale.
+Lobida's rivalry with me continues to grow, and what started as simmering animosity has now reached full-blown loathing and resentment; she longs to bring the en garde to a rousing, crushing, finale.

 The other matter that’s re-surfaced in recent times is the child Zoe gave birth to back in her youth.
 Where is this young man—who would now be 22 years old—and what is he making of his life?
 Lobida vows to find him.

-COVID-19 had raged through New Eden City in the early months of 2020, and while it is still entirely out of control in many parts of the country, New Eden is starting to open up once more to a lifestyle that at least approximates normal.
+COVID-19 had raged through New Eden City in the early months of 2020, and while it is still entirely out of control in many parts of the country and the world, New Eden is starting to open up once more to a lifestyle that at least approximates normal.
 It’s more difficult than ever to make a reservation at The Dark Side, however, now that social distancing is the norm, and tonight's first night open in more than three months is no exception.

 Lobida is backstage waiting for her cue.
 She’s ready to put on her usual dazzling cabaret performance full of sensuality, sin, and seduction.
 Ken Abercrombie will be watching her performance from the privacy of her boudoir, and she can feel the excitement of knowing that very soon she’ll be dominating the President of the United State of America on a thrice weekly basis.